Invertisment/conjure-clj-additions-cider-nrepl-mw/README.md

 To use the fully-vanilla (no test middleware) plugin you may want to look into this plugin: https://github.com/Invertisment/conjure-clj-additions-nrepl-vanilla

-Provides two modes to jump to failing test and execute tests (functions have to be mapped manually):
+Provides a set of functions to jump to failing test and execute tests (functions have to be mapped manually):
-1. Conjure's original mode -- limited jumping but more basic setup and doesn't require nREPL in your `:dev` deps
 1. nREPL-based test runner -- no log parsing (instant jump to test) and nicer log output (numbers to jump to, syntax highlighting) but needs nREPL dependency in the project: `https://github.com/clojure-emacs/cider-nrepl/` (personally I added it into my `~/.lein/profiles.clj` file)

-Provides these additional helpers:
+Provides these additional functions:
 ```
 :CcaNsCleanup         // Clean current ns (doesn't break the ns that imports current ns)
 :CcaNsRemove          // Run `remove-ns` on the current namespace